warmlogic/LabLackey/README.md

 ----

 - Experiment configuration
-  - Initial support for reading experiment parameters from a JSON file (hard coded)
+  - Support for reading experiment parameters from a JSON file
-    - NB: Currently, this file must be included at the time of app compilation
-    - Resources:
+    - NB: The config file goes in the app's iTunes file sharing Documents directory.
+It must have the name "experimentName config.json".
       - http://json.org
       - http://developer.apple.com/library/ios/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html
       - https://github.com/stig/json-framework (Use Apple's NSJSONSerialization instead of this)